[Skip to Content]

 R.W.
 Kern Centernon government site opens in new window, Amherst, MA

 The R.W.
-Kern Center is a case study for minimizing operational carbon.
-In addition to passive solar orientation, an air-tight envelope, and triple glazed windows to help mitigate against large swings in temperature and humidity, the double-stud cavity wall and roof are filled with low embodied carbon cellulose to achieve assembly values of R-40 and R-60, respectively.
+Kern Center demonstrates techniques to reduce energy use.
+In addition to passive solar orientation, an air-tight envelope, and triple-glazed windows to help mitigate against large swings in temperature and humidity, the double-stud cavity wall and roof are filled with cellulose insulation to achieve assembly values of R-40 and R-60, respectively.
 An inverter-driven heat pump system provides heating and cooling to the spaces, separate from the heat recovery ventilation system.
 By reducing the building’s design energy use, a 118 kilowatt rooftop solar array can generate more than enough energy on an annual basis.
-Wood is the major structural material and unnecessary finishes were rejected so the “carbon budget” could be spent on high-impact, high-performance components, like the triple-glazed windows and insulation.
+Wood is the major structural material and unnecessary finishes were rejected to conserve funds for high-impact, high-performance components, like the triple-glazed windows and insulation.

-The Chesapeake Bay Brook Environmental Center is a case study for minimizing operational carbon.
+The Chesapeake Bay Brook Environmental Center is a case study for minimizing energy use.
 Conservation strategies were organized into passive and active approaches.
 The building was designed to maximize diffused daylighting from the north while shielding the building interior from direct sunlight from the south and a photosensor dimming-control system was used in almost every space to reduce electric lighting when sufficient daylight is present.
 Windows and even walls were designed to open up and take advantage of the natural breezes prevalent near the Chesapeake Bay and the mechanical system uses a variable-refrigerant flow (VRF) system with geothermal wells.
 Two 10-kW wind turbines, each on a 70-ft pole, are located off the east and west ends of the building, as far away as possible from nearby trees, but close enough to limit site disturbances.
 A PV system, consisting of (141) 270-W modules for a total of 40 kWp (kilowatt peak), is located on the sloped roof and 6.5 kW of additional PV modules were added after the completion of construction.

 Tools